All Episodes

 Oh.

-Yeah, see, I heard this applause.
+Yeah, see, they heard this applause.

-This is it.
+Yeah, okay, this is it.

-No one no single step can change overnight what lies in the hearts and minds of millions.
+No one, no single step can change overnight what lies in the hearts and minds of millions.

 No single step is going to erase years of history and propaganda.